LucasBorboleta/pijersi-certu/docs/INSTALL.md

 - As a single file executable, but for Windows platform only ; this is the simplest way.
 - As a Python project from source files, for either Windows or Linux platforms ; this is easy thanks to the `pijersi_start.py` script.

-## Installing as single executable for Windows platform
+## Installing as single executable for Windows and Linux platforms

 - From the  [`releases`](../releases) sub-folder of this repository, download the desired version of the executable file `pijersi_certu_version.exe` on your computer where you want.
 Also the UGI server `pijersi-cmalo` can be found there.
 - The latest stable version is `v2.2.0`.